tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 The ketogenic diet is often described as a "high fat" diet, which is a misleading oversimplification.
 There are plenty of studies showing how bad a "high fat" diet is for you, which neglect to emphasize that the diets were *also* high in sugar.
 I prefer how it's described in [r/ketogains](https://www.reddit.com/r/ketogains/wiki/index#wiki_why_is_macro_breakdown_so_important_for_ketogains.3F): **protein is a goal, carbs are a limit, fat is a lever**.
 That is to say, you need to hit a protein target to build (or at least not lose) muscle; you need to limit your net carbohydrate intake; and you can hit your calorie targets beyond what you get from protein and carbs with fat.

+Without a lot of exogenous carbohydrate to break down for energy, the body starts to switch over to using stored fat.
+This fat is broken down into chemicals called ketones, hence the diet's name.
+You can measure this innaccurately with urine tests or accurately with blood tests; I did neither because my only goal was fat loss, which the scale measured well enough.

+Restricting the window of time in which I ate helped as well.
+One of the obstacles to weight loss is high insulin, which can be thought of as a storage hormone.
+When we eat, the body releases insulin to tell cells to store excess energy for later.
+While insulin is high, you can't really use what's in storage in your fat cells.
+This is one of the reasons a lot of dieters end up hungry and cold all the time: they are consuming fewer calories, but not lowering insulin—so their body compensates by lowering metabolic rate.[^6]

+The popular label for my time-restricted feeding plan was 18:6, or 18 hours fasted each day with a 6 hour eating window.
+It's honestly very easy (e.g., lunch and noon and dinner before 6pm, skipping breakfast) and was the longest eating window I could use and still see results.
+16:8 is another popular window, but I noticed my weight loss stalled if I used it.
+Sometimes I did extended fasts for an entire day or two, which were helpful for breaking through plateaus.

+By eating very few carbs (which trigger insulin release much more than fat), and only eating during a narrow time window (6 hours or less each day), I could keep insulin lower and make it easier for my body to access stored fat for energy.
+My metabolic rate, as measured by by a resting energy expenditure test in early 2020, is a perfectly normal 1,714 calories per day.
+I lost weight, and never went through extreme hunger, weakness, tiredness, or cold.

 ### Tracking the Data